-Samuel Ward, PT., Ph.D. and his colleagues are developing a biorepository to learn more about orthopaedic disorders, cancer, diabetes, and many other health-related problems.
+Samuel Ward, PT., Ph.D. and his colleagues are developing a biorepository to learn more about orthopaedic disorders, cancer, diabetes, and many other health-related problem s.
 A biorepository is a collection of samples and/or health information (data) that can be used for research now and in the future.
 Researchers may apply to the biorepository to ask for data or samples for studies they wish to do.
 If a study is approved, the biorepository will give the researcher samples and/or information to learn more about health and many different diseases.
 Through these studies, researchers hope to find new ways to detect, treat, and maybe prevent or cure health problems.
 Some of these studies may be about how genes affect health and disease, or how genes affect response to treatment.
 Some of them may lead to new products, such as drugs or tests for diseases.
 We anticipate obtaining biopsies from about 1000 participants each year in this long-term project.

-You have been asked to contribute to the biorepository because you are scheduled to undergo a procedure at UCSD Orthopaedic Surgery.
-The purpose of this document is to obtain your consent to collect tissue samples from you by the means of a biopsy.
+You have been asked to contribute to the biorepository because you are an adult willing to undergo a tissue biopsy.
 A biopsy is a sample of tissue taken from the body in order to examine it more closely.

-The biopsy will be obtained from:
+The biopsy will be obtained from: •

-Specifically, after you have been anesthetized for your surgery, either before or after your surgery, your doctor may remove a piece of the following tissue and collect it for research:
+Specifically, a doctor will clean and numb the biopsy site to collect the following tissue for research:

 Tissue: